mharribey/charly_gem/README.md

 ## Usage

-Just type this in terminal and let the power of the gem blow your ming :
+Just type this in terminal and let the power of the gem blow your mind :

     $ charly_dev